 - Video synopsis

-- Trailer or full-length copy of video on DVD
+- Trailer or full-length copy of video

 - Project fact sheet